The Lair of the White Worm (film): Filming

-The film was shot on location and at Shepperton Film Studios in England over a seven-week period from mid-February to mid-April, 1988.
+The film was shot on location and at Shepperton Film Studios in England over a seven-week period from mid-February to mid-April 1988.
 Additional photography took place in Wetton, Staffordshire.

-Russell said it was a difficult shoot because “Special effects take forever to do, and we had to schedule things in such a way so that we didn't lose any time.
-Sometimes we’d have two crews shooting simultaneously on different soundstages: One was shooting on the shrine set with Catherine Oxenberg about to be sacrificed to the worm, while other, we were filming a convent of nuns about to be raped by a legion of centurions.
-Never a dull moment.”
+Russell said it was a difficult shoot because "[s]pecial effects take forever to do, and we had to schedule things in such a way so that we didn't lose any time.
+Sometimes we'd have two crews shooting simultaneously on different soundstages: One was shooting on the shrine set with Catherine Oxenberg about to be sacrificed to the worm, while other, we were filming a convent of nuns about to be raped by a legion of centurions.
+Never a dull moment."

 Referring to aspects of the movie's visual style, Slant Magazine's Budd Wilkins wrote: "Russell layers visual elements—faces, bodies, flames—into the video footage using chroma-key compositing, achieving a disorienting surrealist-collage effect".

-"Ken loves danger," said Donohoe.
+"Ken loves danger", said Donohoe.
 "One day he came in and played a tape for me and Hugh Grant of a drawing room comedy with Noël Coward and Gertrude Lawrence.
 Afterwards, we just looked at him with blank faces and he said `That's the way I want you to play your scenes.'
 It was mad but inspired".

 Russell insisted the film was a comedy.
-"Audiences don’t realize my films are comedies until the last line has been delivered, and even then, most people don’t appear to get the joke.
+"Audiences don't realize my films are comedies until the last line has been delivered, and even then, most people don't appear to get the joke.
 I would like to state that I actively encourage the audience to laugh along with White Worm."

-Release
+Release and reception

 Box office

-The film premiered on 29 August 1988 in Canada at the Montreal World Film Festival, and on 14 September 1988 at the Toronto International Film Festival.
+The film premiered at the Montreal World Film Festival in Canada on 29 August 1988, and screened at the Toronto International Film Festival on 14 September 1988.
 In the United States, it screened at the Boston Film Festival on 16 September 1988.
 It was given a theatrical release through Vestron Pictures, premiering in New York City on 21 October 1988, where it grossed $22,155 during its opening weekend.

 The film continued to open regionally throughout the remainder of the year, releasing in such cities as Seattle on 11 November 1988, and in Detroit and Hartford, Connecticut on 23 December 1988.
 Over the course of its theatrical run, the film earned a total of $1,189,315, and was regarded as a box-office flop at the time of its release.